arbor-sim/arbor/doc/concepts/labels.rst

       Example of a distal-distance expression with a single input location. **Left**: Input location. **Right**: Area, where the expression evaluates to non-zero values.

+.. label:: (distal-distance loc:locset)

+    A distal-distance expression with a default scaling factor of 1.0.

 .. label:: (distal-distance scale:real reg:region)

     The minimum distance in distal direction from the region ``reg``.
 The scaling parameter ``scale`` has unit :math:`{\mu m}^{-1}` and is multiplied with the distance, such that the result is unitless.

+.. label:: (distal-distance reg:region)

+    A distal-distance expression with a default scaling factor of 1.0.

 .. label:: (interpolation prox_value:real prox_loc:locset dist_value:real dist_loc:locset)